TimoVerkroost/minor-watt-now/README.md

 Watt now: [Live demo](#)

 ## Concept
-The server recieves data from the generators (Watt-Now sensors), the timetable for all the acts and a list with all the energy zones.
-By using these datasets the server predicts what generators need to be used at what time and for what task.
+The server recieves data from the generators (Watt-Now sensors).
+This is now simulated from the data files.

 When the server predicts a spike in the energy useage.
 The maintenance crew will get a notification on there phone, that tells them what energy zone needs a bigger/smaller generator or when to turn them off.
 By doing this the maintenance crew can easyer keep track of the generator and energy usage and the generator usage will go down, what is cheaper for the organisation.